odoo/documentation/content/applications/finance/accounting/taxes/avatax/avatax_use.rst

 Automatically calculate taxes on Odoo quotations and invoices with AvaTax by confirming the documents during the sales flow.
-Alternatively, calculate the taxes manually by clicking the :guilabel:`Compute taxes using Avatax` button while these documents are in draft mode.
+Alternatively, calculate the taxes manually by clicking the :guilabel:`Compute Taxes` button, while these documents are in draft stage.

 .. tip::
-   Clicking the :guilabel:`Compute taxes using Avatax` button recalculates taxes if any product lines are edited on the invoice.
+   Clicking the :guilabel:`Compute Taxes` button recalculates taxes, if any product lines are edited on the invoice.

 .. image:: avatax_use/calculate-avatax.png
    :align: center
-   :alt: Sales quotation with the confirm and compute taxes using AvaTax buttons highlighted.
+   :alt: Sales quotation with the confirm and compute taxes button highlighted.

 The tax calculation is triggered during the following :ref:`automatic trigger
 <avatax/automatic-triggers>` and :ref:`manual trigger <avatax/manual-triggers>` circumstances.